lechoo/toddmotto.github.com/_posts/2012-06-07-how-to-easily-use-cufon-font-replacement.md

 author: Todd Motto
 layout: post
 permalink: /how-to-easily-use-cufon-font-replacement
-dsq_thread_id:
-  - 717276719
 ---
-#

 Cufón font replacement is an easy way to embed custom fonts on the web.
 There are many ways to embed fonts onto a website, Cufón is just one method.
 I find it to be one of the best ways, depending on the project.
 Here’s a quick ‘how-to’ on embedding those custom fonts you love.

-[Demo][1][Download][2]
+Note: Using @font-face is a much better and easier alternative to Cufon, and doesn't rely on JavaScript

 ### Simple Steps

- [1]: /demo/CufonReplace/
- [2]: /downloads/CufonReplace.zip

 It only takes a few minutes to get Cufón working on your website: